-- Animal Control increases due to the purchase of a vehicle in FY 18. - Length of Service Award Program increases due to a 5-year plan approved by the Board of Commissioners to increase the base benefit by \$10/month for each of the next 5 years, or from \$125 per month in FY 17 to \$175 per month in FY 22.
-The base payout in FY 18 increases from \$125 to \$135 per month. - Volunteer Emergency Services Association Operating includes a 3% increase, as well as one-time funding for a reserve ambulance and self-contained breathing apparatus for one fire company. - Volunteer Recruitment and Retention was established to provide incentives for volunteer firefighters and emergency services personnel.
+- Animal Control increases due to the purchase of a vehicle in FY 18. - Volunteer Emergency Services Association Operating includes a 3% increase, as well as one-time funding for a reserve ambulance and self-contained breathing apparatus for one fire company.